nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   When running applications that do not enable :ref:`nrfxlib:nrf_modem` on nRF9160 with build code B1A, current consumption will stay at 3 mA when in sleep.

   **Workaround:** Enable :ref:`nrfxlib:nrf_modem`.

+.. rst-class:: v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0

+CIA-351: Connectivity issues with Azure IoT Hub
+  If a ``device-bound`` message is sent to the device while it is in the LTE Power Saving Mode (PSM), the TCP connection will most likely be terminated by the server.
+  Known symptoms of this are frequent reconnections to cloud, messages sent to Azure IoT Hub never arriving, and FOTA images being downloaded twice.

+  **Workaround:** Avoid using LTE Power Saving Mode (PSM) and extended DRX intervals longer than approximately 30 seconds.
+This will reduce the risk of the issue occurring, at the cost of increased power consumption.

 nRF5
 ****